 However, before they started to go to the Punjabi classes I introduced them to the Gurmukhi Alphabet book.
 I used Puzzles, Flashcards and our Gurmukhi Alphabet colouring book to introduce them to the formation of the letters.
 And these ‘interactive and fun’ ways keep them engaged whilst being educational at the same time.
 My children will colour the alphabet colouring sheets in our Gurmukhi Alphabet book one at a time and over time, this becomes a great resource that they can reflect back on.

-The Punjabi alphabet puzzle is also great as children can make it by looking at the various pictures without knowing the letters themselves.
+The Punjabi alphabet puzzle (currently out of stock) is also great as children can make it by looking at the various pictures without knowing the letters themselves.
 But if you are with them whilst they are doing this, then you can ensure that you are drip feeding them knowledge as they go along.
 Thats the stage my children are at for the time being.
 As they get older, I will have to think of other ideas to keep them engaged.

 Have you got any cool ideas?